AEljaa/RV-16-EMU/README.md

 # RV-16-EMU

-- Read hex into ROM
+- [x] Read hex into ROM
-- Provide makefile that buids the hex from the provided assembler
+- [] Provide makefile that builds the hex from the provided assembler
-- Clean up repo structure and add testing
+- [] Clean up repo structure and add testing

+## Notes
+- Jumping seems messed up (BEQ), need ot look over how the labels are stored and if they are stored